Rothrock State Forest: Hiking

-Horseback Riding
+Horseback riding

 Horses may be ridden on most of Rothrock's hundreds of miles of trails and state forest roads, although many shared-use trails are excessively rocky and bridges often not suitable.
 Horses are not permitted on the Pennsylvania Mid State Trail (MST), Standing Stone Trail (SST), or in Natural Areas.
 Areas of the forest around Trough Creek State Park and Greenwood Furnace State Park are popular horse riding areas, with numerous suitable trails.

-Dual Sport Motorcycle Trails
+Dual sport motorcycle trails

 There are no dual-sport motorcycle trails in Rothrock State Forest.
 Neighboring Bald Eagle State Forest has one of the largest motorcycle trail systems in the state.
 Street legal motorcycles are allowed to ride the public roads in Rothrock, and this is a popular destination for motorcyclists.

 Natural and wild areas

 A trail crosses a rhododendron-lined creek in the Alan Seeger Natural Area.

 Bear Meadows Natural Area is centered on a wetland environment.